 The nearest star to the Earth is the Sun, the great ball of fire in the sky.
 Some people forget the Sun is actually a star.
+The nearest star to the sun is also the second nearest star to the Earth.
 It is referred to as a dwarf star compared so absolute giants out there such as UY Scuti, the current record holder at 1708 times the size of our sun.

 Wise 0855-0714 is located in Hydra and is a small and not very luminous star that was discovered recently.
 It is not a star to be seen in the night sky.
 It was discovered by Kevin Luhman who also discovered the sixth most closest star to us.